With the Christmas season getting into full swing, it is time to decorate the house for the holidays. But what color palette will you use?

 Sometimes we want our home to look like it stepped out of a magazine, and the best way to do that is to follow modern trends while decorating.

 Alicia Richards, the owner of home décor resource For the Love of Decorating, says we are seeing a return to classic Christmas colors in darker hues this year.
-She recommends choosing burgundy, forest greens, and gold as your primary three colors this year.
+She recommends choosing burgundy, forest greens, and gold as your primary three colors.

 Christmas Color Palette Ideas

-If you need assistance figuring out the perfect Christmas palette for your home this year, check out these ideas from Pinterest.
+If you need assistance finding the perfect Christmas palette for your home this year, check out these ideas from Pinterest.

 2. A winter wonderland palette offering varying shades of cool blue to represent cold and ice, with a pop of red to draw the eye.